CleanroomMC/Cleanroom/README.md

 ## Pack-making with Cleanroom

-### Steps of Migrating to Cleanroom
+### Steps of Making Your Pack Cleanroom Ready

 1. Add Scalar and Fugue in your pack.
 2. Add Relauncher (optional, this will make your pack a full Cleanroom pack)
 3. Test launching and remove incompatible mods

+### Steps of Migrating Your Pack Fully to Cleanroom

+1. Make your pack Cleanroom ready.
+2. Install relauncher to your pack.
+There are 3 variants available: [official](https://www.curseforge.com/minecraft/mc-mods/cleanroom-relauncher), [unofficial](https://www.curseforge.com/minecraft/mc-mods/cleanroom-relauncher-unofficial), [improved](https://www.curseforge.com/minecraft/mc-mods/improved-cleanroom-relauncher)
+3. Configure the relauncher.
+All variants have their pros and cons, choose what you need.

 ### About Cross-compat Between Forge and Cleanroom

-- Cleanroom mods (Fugue, Scalar) will be ignored by Forge, so then won't crash existed players
+- Cleanroom mods (Fugue, Scalar) will be ignored by Forge, so then won't crash Forge
-- Cleanroom integrated mods (MixinBooter, ConfigAnyTime) will be ignored by Cleanroom, then won't crash new players
+- Jar of Cleanroom integrated mods (MixinBooter, ConfigAnyTime) will be ignored by Cleanroom, then won't crash under Cleanroom
 - The version of built-in MixinBooter is configurable in forge_early.cfg

 ### List of Obsoleted/Incompatible Mods